 4 questions going into BYU Football Media Day

-BYU Football hosts its annual media day on Thursday, June 17, when the program’s players and coaches will give the world its first legitimate look at what to expect from the 2021 Cougars.
+BYU football hosts its annual media day on Thursday, where the program’s players and coaches will give the world its first legitimate look at what to expect from the 2021 Cougars.

 Each year’s event fires up the typical preseason chatter and questions that carry into fall camp and beyond, and with a thick quarterback competition and stacked schedule in the distance, this year will be no different.
 Here are four pressing questions heading into Thursday’s festivities.